Vehrik/FarOut/Characters/3-Traits.md

                comprised of:

-                        Metal - You gain +1 point of Natural Defense and the limb automatically qualifies as a Crude Weapon as a Damage of 1 and a Range of 0.
+                        Metal - You gain +1 point of Natural Defense and the limb automatically qualifies as a Crude Weapon with a Damage of 2 and a Range of 0.
 You may expand upon this Damage if you make the Trait Crude as well, but you may also create a Technical Trait and have it double as a improvised Crude Weapon.

-                        Biomass - As long as the Trait is not a Crux, the Player may choose to have the Trait to be Concealed with no additional Splice Point Cost.
+                        Biomass - As long as the Trait is not a Crux, the Player may choose to have the Trait Concealed with no additional Splice Point Cost.
 Damaged Traits may be forced to work as normal by expending 2 Stamina for a single use.
 You may also expend 2 Stamina in order to